adamrefaey/private-stamp/README.md

 ### Serverless:

--   The app does not need a backend server to run
+-   The app does not need a backend server to run, it's deployed on IPFS

 ### Cheap: